Anthony Leggett

-Sir Anthony James Leggett (born 26 March 1938) is a British–American theoretical physicist and professor emeritus at the University of Illinois Urbana-Champaign (UIUC).
-Leggett is widely recognised as a world leader in the theory of low-temperature physics, and his pioneering work on superfluidity was recognised by the 2003 Nobel Prize in Physics.
-He has shaped the theoretical understanding of normal and superfluid helium liquids and strongly coupled superfluids.
+Sir Anthony James Leggett (26 March 1938 – 8 March 2026) was a British–American theoretical physicist and professor at the University of Illinois Urbana-Champaign (UIUC).
+Leggett was widely recognised as a world leader in the theory of low-temperature physics, and his pioneering work on superfluidity was recognised by the 2003 Nobel Prize in Physics.
+He shaped the theoretical understanding of normal and superfluid helium liquids and strongly coupled superfluids.
 He set directions for research in the quantum physics of macroscopic dissipative systems and use of condensed systems to test the foundations of quantum mechanics.

 Early life and education

-Leggett was born in Camberwell, south London, and raised Catholic.
-His father's forebears were village cobblers in a small village in Hampshire; Leggett's grandfather broke with this tradition to become a greengrocer; his father would relate how he used to ride with him to buy vegetables at the Covent Garden market in London.
+Leggett was born on 26 March 1938, in Camberwell, south London, and raised Catholic.
+His father's forebears were village cobblers in a small village in Hampshire; Leggett's grandfather broke with this tradition to become a greengrocer.
 His mother's parents were of Irish descent; her father had moved to Britain and worked as a clerk in the naval dockyard in Chatham.
 His maternal grandmother, who survived into her eighties, was sent out to domestic service at the age of twelve.
-She eventually married his grandfather and raised a large family, then in her late sixties emigrated to Australia to join her daughter and son-in-law, and finally returned to the UK for her last years.

 His father and mother were each the first in their families to receive a university education; they met and became engaged while students at the Institute of Education at the University of London, but were unable to get married for some years because his father had to care for his own mother and siblings.
 His father worked as a secondary school teacher of physics, chemistry and mathematics.
 His mother also taught secondary school mathematics for a time, but had to give this up when he was born.
 He was eventually followed by two sisters, Clare and Judith, and two brothers, Terence and Paul, all raised in their parents' Roman Catholic faith.
 Leggett ceased to be a practising Catholic in his early twenties.

 Soon after he was born, his parents bought a house in Upper Norwood, south London.
 When he was 18 months old, WWII broke out and he was evacuated to Englefield Green, a small village in Surrey on the edge of the great park of Windsor Castle, where he stayed for the duration of the war.
 After the end of the war, he returned to the Upper Norwood house and lived there until 1950; his father taught at a school in north-east London and his mother looked after the five children full-time.
-He attended the local Catholic primary school, and later, following a successful performance in the 11-plus, which he took rather earlier than most, and then transferred to Wimbledon College.
+He attended the local Catholic primary school and, following a successful performance in the 11-plus, which he took rather earlier than most, transferred to Wimbledon College.